MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTrustedApplicationPool.md

 # Set-CsTrustedApplicationPool

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Modifies a pool that contains the computers that host trusted applications.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Modifies a pool that contains the computers that host trusted applications.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX